acgetchell/mundus-atrox/src/journals/sixteenth.md

 Round 1

 1. *Benjamin* tries to find its weaknesses.
-He finds out it’s a purple worm and it has no weaknesses.
+He finds out it’s a Purple Worm and it has no weaknesses.
 2. *Steve* throws daggers in the girth worm’s mouth, doing 11 HP damage.
 3. *Actias* casts bane and hits (it has low charisma)
 4. *CoralKing* uses shadow step to move behind the person thing.
 He hits it for 6 HP damage.